EcoPark & Dog Park

 In 2021, Township Council approved the Terms of Reference and since then, the staff at the Parks, Culture and Recreation Department have been working with the volunteers to establish and grow the Community Garden.

-To contact the volunteer leader for the Friends of the Clearview EcoPark, please email friendsofecopark@gmail.com.
+Email us to contact the volunteer leader for the Friends of the Clearview EcoPark.

 - In the spring of 2015 staff and students were on site and planted over 1000 native plant and tree specimens to enrich the site for birds and wildlife.
 A Forest Ecology Study was then conducted on site highlighting exactly how the park space has great potential for the school, the community, and the public to enjoy lifelong learning.